 Sleep Requirements for Safe Driving

 According to the U.S. Department of Transportation, the only way to ensure safe driving is to get 7-8 hours of quality sleep each night.
-However, if you want to drive safely, you’ll need to be aware of the following:
+If you want to drive safely, you’ll need to be aware of:

-- The signs of drowsiness can be difficult to recognize, so you’ll need to stay vigilant.
+• The signs of drowsiness can be difficult to recognize, so stay vigilant.

-- Tiredness is sometimes unavoidable.
-If you’re nodding off at the wheel and there’s nowhere safe to stop, there are ways to temporarily perk yourself up until you’re able to rest.
+• Tiredness is sometimes unavoidable.
+If you’re nodding off at the wheel and there’s nowhere safe to stop, there are ways to perk yourself up until you can rest.

-- The drowsy-driving laws vary from state to state.
-Also, non-government campaigners play an active role in reducing drowsy-driving crashes, so note their recommendations.
+• Drowsy-driving laws vary from state to state.
+Non-government campaigners play an active role in reducing drowsy-driving crashes, so note their recommendations.

 Why Is Sleep Important for Driving?